metablaster/ASM-Formatter/README.md

 - Formatting inline comments so that all are equally distant from code
 - Consistent code indentation
 - Removal of leading and trailing white spaces
+- Removal of starting and ending surplus blank lines
 - Procedures are separated (sectioned) by blank line
-- First line in file is always blank

 The following file encodings are supported at the moment: